Dublin City

 Explore Trinity College Old Library and Book of Kells Exhibition (College Street) – Ireland’s oldest university, famous for its graduates Swift, Wilde and Beckett.
 Its Library houses the Book of Kells, the world-famous 9th-century gospel manuscript.
 The Guinness Storehouse (St. James’s Gate), Dublin’s #1 visitor attraction, brings you on a magical journey into the heart of the Guinness brand.
 Make sure to visit the rooftop bar and enjoy a pint of the ‘black stuff’ while taking in panoramic 360° views of Dublin City.

-Saint Patrick’s Cathedral Dublin (Saint Patrick’s Close) has been at the core of Irish life and history for over 800 years and has been visited by some of our history’s most influential individuals such as Cromwell, William of Orange and King James I. Approximately 700 people are buried at Saint Patrick’s, including Jonathan Swift, author of Gulliver’s Travels.
+Saint Patrick’s Cathedral Dublin (Saint Patrick’s Close) has been at the core of Irish life and history for over 800 years.
+Approximately 700 people are buried at Saint Patrick’s, including Jonathan Swift, author of Gulliver’s Travels.
 Nearby is the famous Christ Church Cathedral which was founded circa 1028.
 Follow the steps that bring you beneath the cathedral and explore the medieval crypt, which is the oldest structure still in use in Dublin today.
 Next door is ‘Dublinia’, an exciting interactive attraction which tells the story of Viking and Medieval Dublin.
 Dublin’s City Hall (Dame Street), a spectacular example of Georgian architecture, includes an exciting exhibition tracing the history of Dublin City.

 GPO Witness History (O’Connell Street) is a new interactive exhibition in the iconic GPO building, which was the communications hub of Ireland and the centre of events during the 1916 Easter Rebellion – the catalyst for the foundation of the Irish state.
 Epic Ireland at the The Chq Building, Custom House Quay is also worth a visit.
 It is a dramatic new visitor experience that celebrates the unique global journey of the Irish people.